FlaviaBulad/drivenpass-api/README.md

   "note": "your_text" //string
 }
 ```
 ### Business rules:

-- The title must have a maximum of 50 characters, and the note 1000.
+- Title must have a maximum of 50 characters, and the note 1000.

-- The correct request will bring a status 201 response and the note will be added to the database.

 ## Route <span style="color:green"> **GET** </span>/safeNotes

-This route has no information in the body.
-The intention is to get all the information from all the notes of the user holding the token in question.

-A successful request will bring a response like the one below:
+Fetches all notes.

 ```json
 [